LucasSuota/Personal-Expenses-Project/README.md

 # Personal-Expenses-Project 1.0

-Register an expense and be able to filter by month, year, days, etc...
+Register an expense and be able to filter by month, year, days, etc... and delete it in case you've done it.

 The project was made using HTML, CSS, Bootstrap 4.0 and JS

 ###THIS PROJECT IS NOT OF MY OWN###